 TIUʼs Career Development Support

-All E-Track students have open access to English assistance at the Career Support Desk.
+All E-Track students have open access to English assistance at the Career Center.
 One-on-one consultation is available with specialists in career support for international students who are searching for a job in Japan.

-The Career Support Desk is a great source for all the information you will need about choosing the right path to start your career off on the right foot.
+The Career Center is a great source for all the information you will need about choosing the right path to start your career off on the right foot.
 Some services are outlined below.

 E-Track Courses for Career Development